dolohow/uksm/README.md

 This release includes two bug fixes from Huawei, many thanks to their engineers and esepcially to @colo-ft who submitted the patches.

 Changelog for all versions is in Documentation/vm/uksm.txt.

-For more information like performance results please go to [project website](http://kerneldedup.org)

 # What is it?